Engee documentation

 Main

-Signal propagation speed - speed of signal propagation, m/c
+Signal propagation speed — signal propagation speed, m/s

-3e8 (by default) | positive scalar
+3e8 (default) | positive scalar

-The unit of measurement is m/s.
+The units of measurement are m/s.

-3e8 (By default) | positive scalar
+\$ 3e8 (default) | positive scalar

-Number of signals - number of signals
+Number of signals — number of pass signals:q[<br>] 1 (default) | positive integer scalar

 Spatial smoothing — spatial smoothing

-0 (by default) | non-negative scalar
+0 (default) | non-negative scalar

-TLS (by default) | LS
+TLS (default) | LS

 Specify the least squares method used for ESPRIT:

-• `TLS is the least complete squares method.
+• TLS is the least complete squares method.

-• LS - least squares method.
+• `LS' is the least squares method.

-Sets the number of beams sources:
+Sets the number of ray sources:

-Number of beams - number of beams
+Number of beams — number of pass beams:q[<br>] 2 (default) | positive integer scalar

 Dependencies